Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Conditional moments: A hybrid system of PDEs

+To facilitate the construction of the hybrid PDE systems and ensure the well-posedness of the underlying regime-switching diffusions, we first state the technical assumptions required for the NLD--CEV dynamics.
+These assumptions guarantee the existence of a unique pathwise strong solution and allow the application of the switching-diffusion Feynman--Kac formula.
+Specifically, Assumptions~\ref{Assumption4} and~\ref{Assumption5} are imposed on Model~\eqref{model3}, while Assumption~\ref{Assumption6} applies to Model~\eqref{model4}. \begin{assumption} For any $X_t \in \mathcal{M}_m$, the parameters $\kappa_{X_t}, \theta_{X_t}$, and $\sigma_{X_t}$ in the NLD-CEV process~\eqref{model3} are strictly positive and smooth functions depending on the temporal variable $t\in[0,T]$.
+Moreover, ${\kappa_{X_t}}/{\sigma^{2}_{X_t}}$ is locally bounded on $[0,T]$. \end{assumption} \begin{assumption} For any $X_t \in \mathcal{M}_m$, the process $R_t$ in~\eqref{model3} contains the inequality $2\kappa_{X_t}\theta_{X_t} \geq \sigma_{X_t}^2$. \end{assumption} \begin{assumption} For any $X_t \in \mathcal{M}_m$, the parameters $-\kappa_{X_t}, \theta_{X_t}$, and $-\sigma_{X_t}$ in the NLD-CEV process~\eqref{model4} are strictly positive and smooth functions depending on the temporal variable $t\in[0,T]$.
+Moreover, ${\kappa_{X_t}}/{\sigma^{2}_{X_t}}$ is locally bounded on $[0,T]$. \end{assumption}

+In real markets, volatility may evolve through multiple levels rather than a single low--high pattern.
+Our theoretical derivations, however, do \emph{not} rely on a two-regime restriction: Throughout, the regime process is allowed to be a finite-state continuous-time Markov chain with an arbitrary number of states~$m\ge2$.
+In particular, the hybrid (coupled) system of PDEs is formulated in full generality in Theorem~\ref{thm_hbs1} (Subsection~\ref{subsec_hybrid_system}) for $\beta\in[0,2)$ and in Theorem~\ref{thm_hbs2} (Subsection~\ref{subsec_hybrid__system}) for $\beta\in(2,\infty)$; moving from $m=2$ to any $m$ simply replaces the $2\times2$ generator with an $m\times m$ generator and yields an $m$-dimensional coupled system of the same structure.

+For numerical illustrations, we specialize to the two-state cases in Subsections~\ref{subsec02} and~\ref{subsec2ty}.
+This choice is motivated by clarity and parsimony: The two-state specification is the simplest nontrivial regime-switching model that captures basic low--high volatility behavior and keeps the parameter dimension manageable, allowing us to highlight the analytic tractability and computational efficiency of the proposed closed-form pricing formulas.
+We emphasize that this two-state implementation is used as a transparent baseline example; the same methodology and theoretical results extend directly to multistate regime specifications.

-\subsection{Hybrid system of PDEs when \boldmath{$\beta\in[0,2)$}}
+\subsection{Hybrid system of PDEs when {$\beta\in[0,2)$}}

-A hybrid system of PDEs is established from the Feynman--Kac formula for switching diffusions related to the fractional-order conditional moments in~\eqref{aim} and the $m$-state regime-switching NLD-CEV process in~\eqref{model4}, as presented in the following theorem. \begin{Theorem} Suppose that $R_t$ follows~\eqref{model3} and Assumptions 4 and 5 hold.
-The function $U_{\alpha,i}^{\langle n\rangle} := U_{\alpha,i}^{\langle n\rangle}(\tau,R)$ defined in~\eqref{aim}, for $i \in \mathcal{M}_m$ and $\tau = T - t \geq 0$, are the solutions of the following hybrid system of PDEs
+A hybrid system of PDEs is established from the Feynman--Kac formula for switching diffusions related to the fractional-order conditional moments in~\eqref{aim} and the $m$-state regime-switching NLD-CEV process in~\eqref{model3}, as presented in the following theorem. \begin{theorem} Suppose that $R_t$ follows the system of SDEs~\eqref{model3} on $[0,T]$ and Assumptions~\ref{Assumption4} and~\ref{Assumption5} hold.
+The function $U_{\alpha,i}^{\langle n\rangle} := U_{\alpha,i}^{\langle n\rangle}(\tau,R)$ defined in~\eqref{aim}, for $i \in \mathcal{M}_m$ and $\tau = T - t \geq 0$, are the solutions of the following hybrid system of PDEs: